appsecnz/appsecnz.github.io/conference/sponsorship.md

 ### Notes

+**Training Passes:**

+Our pre-conference training is planned to include a mix of half-day, one-day, and two-day classes.
+Each Premier Sponsor package includes a number of "Training Passes," each valid for one half-day of training for one person.

+  - One pass can be redeemed for a 100% discount on a half-day class, 50% discount on a one-day class, or 25% discount on a two-day class
+  - Passes may be combined - Use two for a 100% discount on a one-day class or 50% discount on a two-class; or use up to four toward a two-day class
+  - To redeem a pass, provide the name and email address of the pass's recipient, along with the class to which it should be applied.
+The recipient will be issued a single-use discount code, to use in registering for the specified class.
+  - Sponsors are free to distribute these passes as they choose, provided they are not resold.
+If preferred, passes can be turned over to the conference's Diversity Fund committee, for award to applicants

+**Reserved Conference Passes:**

+Since attendance will be limited at the conference, a portion of the available registrations will be held back for direct issue to sponsor staff or sponsored attendees.
+Each sponsorship package specifies the number of reserved passes included.

+To claim these passes, sponsors must provide the names and email addresses of those to whom they should be issued, no later than two weeks before the event (Thursday, 28 January).
+After this date, unclaimed passes will be returned to the general registration pool.

 **Sponsor Logos:**

   - Logos are to be provided by the respective sponsors, as digital files in both raster (JPEG, PNG) and vector (SVG) formats